Namachivayam2001/First-Ml-Project/README.md

 | 16 |  PoolQC	      |   1453	        |       99.520548             |
 | 17 |  Fence	      |   1179	        |       80.753425             |
 | 18 |  MiscFeature	  |   1406	        |       96.301370             |

+* Drop 'Alley', 'MasVnrType', 'FireplaceQu', 'PoolQC', 'Fence', 'MiscFeature' because of missing values grater then 25%
+* Drop 'Id' for feature importance
+* After handling missing values features from the dataframe is 74